 Official Pentagon numbers recognize only some of the war dead, however.
 Uncounted are the many troops who return home and kill themselves as a result of war wounds such as PTSD.
 The military does not report suicides among non-active duty reservists, and the Department of Veterans Affairs still does not report suicides among all veterans, resulting in dramatic underreporting of the scale of the problem.

 While the mortally wounded US soldier is the “gold standard” of war deaths for many Americans, the military operations in Iraq and Afghanistan have produced fatalities among large and unrecognized numbers of private contract workers.
-In late 2012, the 110,000 DoD contractors in Afghanistan outnumber the uniformed US troops there.
+In April 2014, the over 61,000 contractors in Afghanistan outnumbered the uniformed US troops there.
 While contractors have been killed in large numbers, a full and accurate accounting has not yet been done by the Pentagon.
-At minimum, approximately 3,000 contractors working for the US have been killed in the two war zones; the true number is likely much larger.
+An estimated 6,800 contractors working for the US have been killed in the two war zones; the true number is likely much larger.
 This is the consequence of the fact that the majority of US contractors are the citizens of other countries, many of whom appear not to have had their deaths or injuries reported.
-(Page updated as of March 2013)
+(Page updated as of May 2014)

 “Scores of recent Texas war veterans have died of overdoses, suicide and vehicle crashes, investigation finds.”
 American-Statesman, (September 29, 2012), http://www.statesman.com/news/news/local-military/texas-war-veteran-deaths-studied/nSPJs/.